 Projection DesignThe Projection Design concentration, offered through the Design department, provides a unique opportunity to develop skills that work in concert with all the other design disciplines of the theater.
 Projection design for performance is both one of the newest and one of the most rapidly advancing areas of theatrical design.
 It is vital that future practitioners learn to deliver this new media within the larger context of theatrical storytelling.
 It is the goal of the program to teach the use of these powerful tools of media and animation to enhance the live experience.
 Study and projects in all the other design concentrations—set, costume, lighting, and sound—along with the practice of projection design, foster the creation of total theater artists.

 The question of “why projection” is a constant heartbeat of the program.
 Not all theatrical production can or should support projection.
 Through the study of historical usage and exploration of the power of media in performance, students develop the critical thinking that will allow them to create meaningful and relevant work.

-Yale School of Drama requires design students to train in all disciplines: building set models, drafting light plots, drawing costume renderings, and creating sound samples.
+David Geffen School of Drama requires design students to train in all disciplines: building set models, drafting light plots, drawing costume renderings, and creating sound samples.
 Success in the program demands both digital and hand skills.
 A weekly life drawing class is required in the first year of study to sharpen the student’s hand and eye.
 It is essential that students be able to process what they see in front of them, as well as transfer ideas from thought to a form viewable by others.
 Classes in digital skills as well as digital and analog animation are offered as well.

 The program includes script analysis, dramaturgy, and the essential collaborative skill, listening.
 There are opportunities to work directly with playwrights, directors, and other designers in both class projects and public performance.
 There is no substitute for the experience of creating actual production work, and the opportunities to create as well as to assist are abundant.